Individual vs. Group Disability Insurance

 How do you determine whether you require short-term or long-term disability protection?

 For those with substantial emergency reserves or access to alternative income streams, you might endure an extended period without coverage.
-Consequently, you may face a potentially longer vulnerability window requiring extended benefit coverage.
+As a result, you might have to deal with a vulnerability window that could be longer and require extended benefit coverage.

-When evaluating a basic long-term disability insurance plan with meaningful reserve funds set aside for retirement, you could potentially qualify for shorter benefit duration to maintain your retirement savings intact without facing penalties.
+If you’re looking at a basic long-term disability insurance plan with significant retirement reserve funds, you might be able to get a shorter benefit duration to keep your retirement savings intact without being penalized.

 Get in Touch